-Most relevant (not just in a New Zealand context) I found:
+Most relevant (not just in a New Zealand context) I find:

-- Culture Segments and Covid Audience Mindsets: Useful for those working with Culture Segments and Audience Atlas, MHM have looked into how the segments engaged during lockdowns and their attitudes to re-engaging after openings.
+- Culture Segments and Covid Audience Mindsets: Useful for organisations that are working with Culture Segments and Audience Atlas, MHM have looked into how the segments engaged during lockdowns and their attitudes to re-engaging after openings.
 Attitudes to re-engaging seem to be roughly in line with the segments’ general attitude to taking risk with culture.

-Dexibit also offer the Recovery Index, a free dashboard that allows you to compare your visitation to the equivalent time last year and rate of recovery and put it into context globally and locally.
+- Dexibit offers Recovery Index, a free dashboard that allows you to compare your visitation to the equivalent time in previous years and rate of recovery, and to put it into context globally and locally.

 - New Zealanders’ cultural participation in 2020 and future participation in a post-COVID environment (May 2021): Research undertaken by Manatū Taonga Ministry of Culture and Heritage to understand current and anticipated future participation, COVID-19 related concerns about participation and how to alleviate these, and new participation behaviours (including digital).

-- COVID-19 Audience Outlook Monitor Australia: This is a three-phase study by Patternmakers in partnership with international research partner WolfBrown.
-It tracks how audiences feel about returning to events in the context of the pandemic and was conducted in May, July and September 2020, with three more phases planned for 2021.
+- COVID-19 Audience Outlook Monitor Australia: This is a study by Patternmakers in partnership with international research partner WolfBrown.
+It tracks how audiences feel about returning to events in the context of the pandemic and was conducted several times with the latest findings from July 2021, with three more phases planned for 2021.
 It includes data about audience attitudes and behaviours, and how they are changing over time with indicators like attendance, ticket buying and spending, and measures things like comfort at different types of venues and confidence in different safety measures.
 It includes an interesting fact sheet on disability and factsheet on digital engagement.

 Interesting data from other parts of the world – UK:

-- Indigo’s recent After the Interval and Act 2 surveys asked UK audience members about their attitudes to missing live events during Covid-19, how they were engaging with culture during lockdown and when they anticipated returning to live events in the future.
+- Indigo’s After the Interval and Act 2 surveys asked audience members about their attitudes to missing live events during Covid-19, how they were engaging with culture during lockdown and when they anticipated returning to live events in the future.
 Coming Back to Theatre – Prioritising the Audience Experience (May 2021) looks into how food and beverage options impact people’s decisions whether or not to re-attend theatres.